Here's how TU got the Def Leppard-Motley Crue stadium tour stop

 Vince Neil and Motley Crue will be joined by Def Leppard and Alice Cooper for an Aug.
 16 tour stop at Chapman Stadium on the University of Tulsa campus.

-Jeff Nickler, former BOK Center’s general manager, is the current general manager of Moody Center in Austin, Texas and a senior vice president with Oak View Group.
+Jeff Nickler, the former BOK Center general manager, is the current general manager of Moody Center in Austin, Texas and a senior vice president with Oak View Group.
 Nickler was instrumental in bringing the stadium concert to the University of Tulsa.

 Tulsa World file